-In divorce cases, there are two different areas of the case that you need to be familiar with the period the first area involves children in child custody.
-The second involves the finances of the parties such as your family home, your business, and your retirement accounts.
-For today's blog post, we're going to focus our energy on discussing what financial components you need to be aware of when it comes to a divorce case.
-Not every divorce is exactly similar but I would like to share with you my thoughts on topics related to some of the more common and universal subjects that may relate to your finances.
+In divorce cases, there are two different areas of the case that you need to be familiar with period the first area involves children in child custody.
+The second involves the parties' finances, such as your family home, your business, and your retirement accounts.
+For today's blog post, we will focus our energy on discussing what financial components you need to be aware of when it comes to a divorce case.
+Not every divorce is exactly similar, but I would like to share my thoughts on topics related to some of the more common and universal subjects that may relate to your finances.

 Your family home

-You need to determine whether or not your family home is Community property.
-If the house was purchased during your marriage then it is likely to be classified as Community property.
+It would help if you determined whether or not your family home is Community property.
+If the house was purchased during your marriage, it is likely to be classified as Community property.
 Thus, the house can be divided into the divorce between you and your spouse.
 It doesn't matter if your name or their name does not appear on the note or deed to the home.
-As long as the home was purchased during your marriage then it still counts as Community property.
+As long as the home was purchased during your marriage, then it still counts as Community property.

-On the other hand, if the house was purchased before your marriage then it is separate property is not divisible in the divorce.
-Keep in mind that if Community property income was utilized to pay the mortgage on the home or make improvements on the home your spouse may have potential reimbursement claims for you to consider.
-Otherwise, prepare for the house to be an issue that you must deal with from a financial standpoint during the divorce itself.
+On the other hand, if the house was purchased before your marriage, it is separate property that is not divisible in the divorce.
+Keep in mind that if Community property income was utilized to pay the mortgage or make improvements on the home, your spouse might have potential reimbursement claims for you to consider.
+Otherwise, prepare for the house to be an issue that you must deal with financially during the divorce itself.

-Once the house has been determined to be Community property you should consider what your options are as far as what to do with the house during the divorce.
-I would say that in most divorces one spouse will leave the home while the other remains in the house.
-Oftentimes the spouse who chooses to remain in the house will do so and raise the children in the house at least for the duration of the divorce.
-If you have children and are interested in keeping the divorce and maintaining primary custody of the kids after the divorce my advice would be to remain in that house as long as you can.
-Choosing on your own volition to leave the home may indicate to some judges that you are less willing to care for the children on of full-time basis and are not as interested in Bing in the house after the divorce, either.
+Once the house has been determined to be Community property, you should consider your options as far as what to do with the house during the divorce.
+In most divorces, one spouse will leave home while the other remains in the house.
+Oftentimes the spouse who chooses to remain in the house will do so and raise the children in the house for the duration of the divorce.
+If you have children and are interested in keeping the divorce and maintaining primary custody of the kids after the divorce, my advice would be to remain in that house as long as possible.
+Choosing on your own volition to leave home may indicate to some judges that you are less willing to care for the children on of full-time basis and are not as interested in Bing in the house after the divorce, either.

-Another aspect of homeownership that is relevant in a divorce relates to the decision to remain in the house after the divorce or sell the home as part of the divorce proceedings.
+Another aspect of homeownership that is relevant in a divorce is the decision to remain in the house after the divorce or sell the home as part of the divorce proceedings.
 Typically one spouse will move out of the house as a condition of the divorce.
-The spouse who chooses to remain in the house or is awarded the house in the divorce or then be responsible for making any mortgage payments on the home after the divorce has concluded.
-This presents a couple of different financial issues that you need to be aware of as you finish out your divorce case.
+The spouse who chooses to remain in the house or is awarded the house in the divorce is responsible for making any mortgage payments on the home after the divorce has concluded.
+This presents several different financial issues that you need to be aware of as you finish out your divorce case.

-The first issue is if you are awarded the house in a divorce, can you afford to remain in the house.
-Many times you may ask for something in the divorce and not be prepared to deal with the consequences of actually getting what she asked for.
-The family house is something that many people would like to be able to maintain and live in after the divorce is over with period it may be that you have received primary custody of the kids and want to stay in the house to increase the stability of your children's lives after the cases come to a close.
+If you are awarded the house in a divorce, can you afford to remain in the house?
+You often may ask for something in the divorce and not be prepared to deal with the consequences of actually getting what she asked for.
+The family house is something that many people would like to be able to maintain and live in after the divorce is over with period; it may be that you have received primary custody of the kids and want to stay in the house to increase the stability of your children's lives after the cases come to a close.
 I can't say that I would blame you on many levels for having this feeling.

 However, this is an entirely different subject when you consider that the payments on the House have typically been made in tandem with your spouse period now that you and your spouse are getting a divorce in your income will be cut down significantly you have to be able to run a budget and determine whether or not you can afford to make those payments on just your income.
 The last thing you want to do is put yourself in a position where you are pushing your budget to the limit when you have not even begun to live your life as a single person on a brand new budget.

 As a result, you and your attorney should perform a somewhat detailed analysis of your finances after the divorce to determine whether or not it is in your best interest to remain in the house after the divorce.
-Even if you have the desire to remain in the house and you think a judge would award the house to you that does not mean that it is in your best interest to do so.
+Even if you desire to remain in the house and you think a judge would award the house to you, that does not mean that it is in your best interest.
 On the contrary, it may be in your best interest to have the house sold in the divorce and to take the cash you make off the sale to fulfill some other financial obligation that you have.

-if you are going to stay in the house then two documents need to be executed as a part of your divorce proceedings.
+If you are going to stay in the house, then two documents need to be executed as a part of your divorce proceedings.
 The first would be a deed of trust to secure assumption.
-This document would be executed by your spouse in signed by you and then.
+This document would be executed by your spouse in signed by you, and then.
 The deed of trust to secure assumption is completed to allow your spouse to protect themselves after the divorce if you stopped making payments on the home.
-For example, if your house were to go into foreclosure after the divorce this deed of trust is secure assumption would allow your spouse to secure the home and make payments on it.
-They would be able to take an ownership interest in the house and would not have their credit ruined by you not making payments on a home that bears your name and your spouse's name on the note.
+For example, if your house were to go into foreclosure after the divorce, this deed of trust is a secure assumption that would allow your spouse to secure the home and make payments on it.
+They would be able to take an ownership interest in the house and not have their credit ruined by you not making payments on a home that bears your name and your spouse's name on the note.

 How to divide your community estate

 we have already discussed Community property to a certain extent in this section on your marital residence.
-Community property is divisible in a Texas divorce and you should expect any property or debt that was accumulated during your marriage to be on the table as eligible for division.
+Community property is divisible in a Texas divorce.
+You should expect any property or debt accumulated during your marriage to be on the table as eligible for division.
 Your house likely represents a good chunk of your community state along with personal property, vehicles, investments, and simple checking or savings accounts.

-Once your community estate has been defined then you and your spouse will need to work on negotiating how the property contained in your community estate will be divided.
-If fault grounds for the divorce or not being asserted in your case then other factors that may influence how your Community property would be divided in a trial are you and your spouse's ages, educational backgrounds, work history, your health, and the number and amount of separate property items you own.
+Once your community estate has been defined, you and your spouse will need to negotiate how the property contained in your community estate will be divided.
+If fault grounds for the divorce or not being asserted in your case, then other factors that may influence how your Community property would be divided in a trial are you and your spouse's ages, educational backgrounds, work history, your health, and the number and amount of separate property items you own.

 These are the factors that a family court judge would look to when dividing up your property.
 However, it is unlikely that your divorce case will reach a judge to discuss this topic.
-With that should tell you is that you should be anticipating the negotiation session with your spouse rather than preparing to make arguments to a judge.
+That should tell you that you should be anticipating the negotiation session with your spouse rather than preparing to make arguments with a judge.
 You and your spouse are fully capable of creating your outlook and method for distributing and dividing your community into a state.
-As long as the method you choose doesn't violate basic issues of fairness it is likely that a judge would approve those methods.
+As long as the method you choose doesn't violate basic issues of fairness, it is likely that a judge would approve those methods.

 That percentage would increase up to 50% for every additional child before the court.
-However, the guidelines from the Texas family code are just guidelines and do not have to be utilized by you and your spouse.
-From my experience, however, the guidelines are widely used and accepted by most people going through a divorce.
-Of course, if you have specific factors that should cause you to deviate from the guidelines then you almost certainly should do so.
+However, the Texas family code guidelines are just guidelines and do not have to be utilized by you and your spouse.
+However, from my experience, the guidelines are widely used and accepted by most people going through a divorce.
+Of course, if you have specific factors that should cause you to deviate from the guidelines, then you almost certainly should do so.
 Additional factors may be related to the health and well-being of your child, logistical factors related to travel for your ex-spouse to be able to visit with the children, or other costs that are not typically seen by families going through a divorce.

 You and your spouse know your family circumstances much better than anybody else.
-As a result, you all should feel motivated to negotiate with one another over any subject- but specifically child support.
-This can be a very personal subject since it involves you receiving money from an ex-spouse to help you support your children.
-As such, it is best to look at is a way to support the kids and not exact any kind of "payback" against your spouse.
+As a result, you all should feel motivated to negotiate with one another over any subject, specifically child support.
+This can be a very personal subject since it involves receiving money from an ex-spouse to help support your children.
+It is best to look at a way to support the kids and not exact any "payback" against your spouse.
 It may be that you will need to re-enter the workforce after your divorce.
-This may be your reality but is not something that child support is intended to be able to assist you with.
+This may be your reality but is not something that child support is intended to assist you with.